15 job searching habits you need to quit if you want success

 10. Being a Jack of all trades when applying for a niche or specialised job

 Being able to do a bit of everything is usually a good thing when job seeking, especially when it comes to tailoring your applications.
 It all becomes a little bit easier when you have a good range of skills.
 However, if you’re applying for a job that needs specialist skills then it’s a good idea to apply, only if you have that skill.
 Usually, there are things you can learn on the job, learn through courses and the employers.
 But, if they are looking for a candidate with that one skill, don’t apply.
 Unless you have it, in that case, do all you can to sell exactly what they’re looking for.

 11. Not researching the competition of the company you’re applying to

-Every company has a competitor, direct or otherwise.
-If you can display your knowledge of the company’s competition in your cover letter or interview you’re showing that you’re really done your homework and you’re aware of the company’s position in the industry.
-This simple trick can really put you aside from the competition.
+Every company has a competitor, there are plenty of opportunities for you to research this before attending an interview.
+It’s a good idea to enter an interview having a good knowledge on the company, their competition, what they do and what they are currently working on (If this information is available).
+If you can display your knowledge of the company’s competition in your cover letter or interview, you’re showing that you’re really done your homework and you’re aware of the company’s position in the industry.
+Doing this little bit of extra research can really help you stand out from the competition.